 Attack on Titan’s anime-original ending, or AOE, as the majority prefers to call it, has been the subject of much debate for quite some time now.
-With the MAPPA anime coming to a close, will Attack on Titan’s ending change in the anime?
-Is there going to be another internet-breaking plot twist?
+With the MAPPA anime now over, did Attack on Titan’s ending change in the anime?

-Spoiler Alert: There are major spoilers for the Attack on Titan manga ahead!
+Spoiler Warning: There are major spoilers for the Attack on Titan manga ahead!

 RELATED: All the Inspirations Behind Attack on Titan